bongnv/sublime-go/README.md

 ## For more information

-* Some python codes are copied from https://github.com/nsf/gocode/blob/master/subl3
+* I didn't write all of them.
+Some python codes are copied from https://github.com/nsf/gocode/blob/master/subl3 or https://github.com/golang/sublime-config

 ## License
 See [`LICENSE`](LICENSE) file